NoRi-230401/esp32fileServer/README.md

 *   **Web Interface (Responsive Design):**

     *   **File/Directory Listing:**
-        *   SD Card: Displays the contents of the current directory (files and subdirectories).
+        *   LittleFS/SD Card: Displays the contents of the current directory (files and subdirectories).
         *   SPIFFS: Displays a list of files in the root directory.
         *   Displays file name and size.
     *   **File Operations:**